rgwch/ungrad-server/readme.md

 You might like to have a look at some of the included subprojects as examples:

+* dispatcher - the main entry model; more explanation on the interaction modell provided in its "readme.md".
 * article - a verticle implemented in JavaScript, presenting epha's cli-robot data as REST services
 * lucinda - a document indexing and retrieving Verticle
 * tester - a simple SelfTest and system information Verticle